-This PPP-ER measure, although more sophisticated than our earlier measure based on Big Macs, does exactly what the simple one did: it measures "the price of a dollar" in the sense of defining the "ideal" currency value (or exchange rate) that would allow you to buy the same amount of goods in Country j and the US given that you had, say, \$100.
+This PPP-ER measure, although more sophisticated than our earlier measure based on Big Macs, does exactly what the simple one did: it measures "the currency-j price of 1 dollar" in the sense of defining the "ideal" currency value (or exchange rate) that would allow you to buy the same amount of goods in Country j and the US given that you had, say, \$100.

-Now in Table 2.1, wherever there is an $F_M$ , just substitute $F_D$ , and you have a very good measure of comparable GDP values.
+Now in Table 2.1, wherever there is an $F^M$ , just substitute F, and you have a very good measure of comparable GDP values.
 For $\Pi_t$ we would use a measure of average prices in the US across the different time periods (not just the Big Mac price in the US across time).
-And we would adjust $\theta$ to be $\theta{j,t} = \frac{\Pi_t}{F{D,t}^j}$ .
+And we would adjust $\theta$ to be $\theta{jt} = F{jt}\Pi_t$ .

-There are also similar PPP-ER measures for each of the categories and groups of categories (Consumption, Investment, Government expenditure).
+In constructing the $F{jt}$ 's, they also produce PPP-ER measures for each of the items and categories (Consumption, Investment, Government expenditure) separately.
 Sometimes these are very useful since different theories of growth predict differences in prices between sectors.
-We could stop right here, since the main point is already made.